underscoreio/underscoreio/src/html/_posts/2015-05-28-typechecking-sql.md

 Given that the SQL is, in effect, an arbitrary hunk of text, we'd like to know:

 1. Is the SQL valid?
-2. Do the types in the SELECT match the types we expect?
+2. Do the types in the SELECT (and therefore, the table) match the types we expect?

 And we want to know it sooner rather than later.